quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part10_7.4_More_Modifi.md

 Improvement 4 (adding a second fast disk) yields the most dramatic improvement.

 ??x
 The analysis shows that adding more resources to handle higher loads can significantly improve system performance.
-Improvements like balancing disks may help, but they do not match the impact of having multiple redundant fast disks in terms of reducing \(D_{\text{max}}\) and improving overall throughput and response time. ```java public class PerformanceAnalysis {
+Improvements like balancing disks may help, but they do not match the impact of having multiple redundant fast disks in terms of reducing $D_{\text{max}}$ and improving overall throughput and response time. ```java public class PerformanceAnalysis {
     public void analyzeImprovements() {
         // Simulate different scenarios for N values from 1 to 4